Dustin

 Understanding the B2C affair

-Due to Dustin heavily focusing on the B2B affair, no user research had ever been conducted on the B2C market.
-Since consumer revenue was steadily decreasing, I was tasked with researching potential B2C customers to understand their needs and motivations.
-This involved not only in-depth interviews, but also establishing a process within the design team for recruiting B2C participants for user tests.
-The interviews revealed key areas critical to user satisfaction, culminating in a list of recommendations for relevant teams on how to improve the B2C site to increase revenue.
+Dustin’s focus on B2B meant no user research had been conducted for the B2C segment.
+With consumer revenue declining, I was tasked with understanding potential B2C customers’ needs and motivations.
+This included conducting in-depth interviews and establishing a process for recruiting B2C participants for user testing.
+The insights uncovered key areas affecting user satisfaction and resulted in actionable recommendations for relevant teams to improve the B2C site and drive revenue.

 A slide from the B2C user test presentation held to stakeholders, revealing the findings related to sustainability through an empathy map.
 Details blurred because of confidentiality.